xanning/trial-redeemer-xag-support/README.md

 if account fetching fails because it was locked, it does not know how to try again and crashes.
 I dont know how to make it try again and copilot is NOT helping

 If selecting a pregenerated username on xbox gamertag set page fails, it just waits for you to click the other one

-If CC is invalid, waits for you to put a new one

 # How can i use XAG and what's it?
 XAG is basically a Microsoft account gen that you can generate and pull ready to redeem accounts from, so we don't have to solve captchas.